Some of this might sound obvious, but I assure you it’s worth reading-

 Weather:

-– Rain: Can create visibility hazards- both in respect to seeing other road users and they seeing YOU.
+– Rain: Reduces visibility: for both you and motorists .
 Ensure that you carry a cloth which is easily accessible so that you can wipe your glasses in heavy rains.
 Mist is particularly bad for reducing visibility of cyclists wearing glasses- and all cyclists should wear glasses to protect their eyes from being struck by bugs or airborne debris.
 Also, where flooding results there can be debris in deep puddles that you can’t see.
 This actually happened to a cycling partner, causing a headover, but was not seriously injured.

 Physical Condition: